imandradesign/order-pizza/README.md

 # Imandra's Pizza Ordering Project

-##### _This is my third solo coding project with Epicodus with a form to fill out with your desired pizza toppings that calculates the total cost and lists the order information.
+##### _This is my third solo coding project with Epicodus with a form to fill out with your desired pizza size and toppings that calculates the total cost and lists the order information.
 Latest version: March 2019._

 #### By _**Imandra McKenzie**_

 ## Description

-_This page has a form to collect information from the visitor and return pizza toppings and total cost after submission._
+_This page has a form to collect information from the visitor and return pizza size, toppings, and total cost after submission._

 ## Setup